hapax/hapax.github.io/assets/simple-physics.md

 (e) Naturally occuring carbon is mostly carbon-12, which has $12$ nucleons (protons and neutrons of approximately equal mass) in the nucleus.
-How heavy is a proton?
+How heavy is a nucleon?
 </span>

 I think this is pretty neat.
 From watching resin balls jiggle in water,